Schoen8888/final-project/branches.md

 - git branch feature-xyz
 - git checkout feature-xyz

+## Why Branches Matter
+- Safe experimentation
+- Multiple people can collaborate
+- The main code for the project is still able to run

+If you are happy with the changes you made in your branch and want to bring them to the main project, then you can merge the changes

   ## Merging a Branch
   - git checkout main
   - git merge feature-xyz